 “While our summer 2021 surge was not as bad as 2020, Rio Grande Valley hospitals still have nearly 15 percent of their beds filled with COVID patients, “ he said.
 “If COVID surges again this fall at the same time that we see an increase in patients admitted with influenza, the health care system in the region could be pushed to the breaking point.”

 According to the CDC, the flu has led to between 140,000 and 810,000 hospitalizations annually since 2010.
 Coupling that seasonal increase in hospitalizations with the impacts of COVID-19 could have dire consequences on the region’s healthcare system, Zavaleta said.

-While receiving the annual flu shot is a proven means to protect against the flu, there are additional methods to protect against the virus, according to the CDC.
-Because COVID-19 and the flu can spread similarly, there are ways to guard against the spread of both viruses, including:
+While receiving the annual flu shot is the best method to protect against the flu, there are additional methods to protect against the virus, according to the CDC.
+Because COVID-19 and the flu can spread similarly, there are ways to guard against the spread of both viruses:

-- Avoiding close contact with others, especially those who are sick
+- Avoid contact with others who are sick

 - Cover your mouth and nose when coughing or sneezing

 - Stay at home when you are sick

 - Consider wearing a mask when indoors in public spaces